 - Download the latest version of the VictronConnect app onto your Bluetooth compatible device (phone or laptop), and make sure that Bluetooth is enabled. - 2.
-Make sure the Cerbo GX is powered on and the Bluetooth LED is blinking. - 3.
-Open the VictronConnect app within 10 meters of the Cerbo GX and wait for nearby devices to be discovered. - 4.
-Once discovered, click or tap on the Cerbo GX. - 5.
-On first connection you will be asked to enter a Bluetooth PIN code.
-For GX devices with a serial number less than HQ2242, the default PIN code is 000000.
-GX devices with a serial number equal to or greater than HQ2242 have a random 6-digit PIN code printed on the label (on the back of the GX device). - 6.
+Make sure the Cerbo-S GX is powered on and the Bluetooth LED is blinking. - 3.
+Open the VictronConnect app within 10 meters of the Cerbo-S GX and wait for nearby devices to be discovered. - 4.
+Once discovered, click or tap on the Cerbo-S GX. - On first connection you will be asked to enter a Bluetooth PIN code.
+The default PIN code is 000000. - 6.
 For GX devices that use the default PIN code, you will then be asked to change this insecure default PIN code to a more secure unique code.
 Please set your unique code, and then put it in a safe place for passwords in case you forget.